cebxan/docker-amdgpu-opencl/README.md

 No default command is defined because it's intended to be used as a base for other images.

+## Support

+This has only been tested with a **RX 580**.
+If you can confirm other GPUs, please let me know so I can create a list of tested cards.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.